catapultpgh/main/README.md

 - [Catapult PGH site][1]

-## For New Members
+## For New Members (Installation)

-1. Our wireless network is "catapultpgh" without quotes.
+1. Get on the wireless network: Our wireless network is "catapultpgh" without quotes.
 Ask someone for the password.
 2. Request an invite for our internal google group [here][2]
+3. Wait to get excepted to google group
-3. Talk trash on in our irc channel #catapultpgh on irc.freenode.net
+3. (Optional) Talk trash on in our irc channel #catapultpgh on irc.freenode.net
 4. [Group Calendar][3] - once you get on the email list, ask someone to get admin permissions to the calendar